Also called the pituitary gland, it controls essential bodily functions and the hormonal system.

 The pituitary stalk connects the posterior lobe directly with the interbrain, or more precisely, with the hypothalamus.

-Function of the pituitary gland
+The function of the pituitary gland

 - Adrenocorticotropin: incites the production of cortisol.

-- Thyroid stimulating hormone : stimulates the secretion of thyroid hormone.
+- Thyroid-stimulating hormone: stimulates the secretion of thyroid hormone.

-- Antidiuretic hormone : vasopressin, regulates the retention of water by the kidneys.
+- Antidiuretic hormone: vasopressin regulates the retention of water by the kidneys.

-- Luteinizing hormone : activates the production of testosterone and estrogen
+- Luteinizing hormone: activates the production of testosterone and estrogen.

-- Growth hormone: stimulates growth, maintains a healthy muscle and bone mass, affects the distribution of fat and metabolism.
+- Growth hormone: stimulates growth, maintains a healthy muscle and bone mass, and affects the distribution of fat and metabolism.

 As you can see, the release of the pituitary hormone plays a vital role in your health and well-being.

-Problems of the pituitary gland
+Problems with the pituitary gland

-As a result, these problems related to the tumor of the pituitary gland can lead to other hormonal imbalances or effects on health, for example, can be one of the causes of these problems:
+As a result, these problems related to the tumor of the pituitary gland can lead to other hormonal imbalances or effects on health; for example, can be one of the causes of these problems: